-Students may begin their studies any semester, however, to complete the program in one year on campus requires a fall semester start.
+Students may begin their studies any semester or term.
 All students must enroll in LS 504 as close as possible to the start of their program as the department's course schedule permits.
 For most students this will be in their first term of study.

 A maximum of six graduate semester hours may be transferred and/or waived in any of the following ways: